Telangana: 2 cops suspended, 14 people held after forest officials beaten up in Asifabad

-Asifabad (Telangana) [India], June 30 (ANI): Two police officers were suspended and 14 people were arrested in connection with an alleged attack on a team of forest officials in Sirpur-Kagaznagar area, Asifabad, Telangana on Sunday.
+Asifabad (Telangana) [India], July 1 (ANI): Two police officers were suspended and 14 people were arrested for allegedly attacking a team of forest officials in Sirpur-Kagaznagar area of Asifabad here on Sunday.

-The forest officials were allegedly attacked by the ruling Telangana Rashtra Samiti (TRS) supporters led by ZP Vice Chairman Konaru Krishna when they went to plant saplings at a plot allotted for forest development.
+The forest officials were allegedly attacked by the ruling Telangana Rashtra Samiti (TRS) supporters led by Zilla Parishad Vice Chairman Konaru Krishna when they went to plant saplings at a plot allotted for forest development.

 "Fourteen have been arrested and two police officers have been suspended for their inaction in the incident of an attack on forest officials," police said.

-Giving details of the incident, IG Nagi Reddy said: "A gang of around 30 people led by ZP Vice Chairman Krishna attacked forest officials who had gone to Sarasala village in Khagaznagar to plant saplings on land allotted for forest development near Kaleshwaram project."
+Giving details of the incident, Inspector General of Police Nagi Reddy said: "A gang of around 30 people led by Krishna attacked forest officials who had gone to Sarasala village in Khagaznagar to plant saplings on land allotted for forest development near Kaleshwaram project."

 A forest officer, Chole Anita, sustained serious injuries in the attack and was rushed to a hospital for treatment.

-The main accused Krishna is also the brother of TRS MLA K Konnappa who resigned after the incident.
+The main accused Krishna, who is the brother of TRS legislator K Konnappa, resigned from the post after the incident.

 Telangana: 2 cops suspended, 14 people held after forest officials beaten up in Asifabad

-Asifabad (Telangana) [India], June 30 (ANI): Two police officers were suspended and 14 people were arrested in connection with an alleged attack on a team of forest officials in Sirpur-Kagaznagar area, Asifabad, Telangana on Sunday.
+Asifabad (Telangana) [India], July 1 (ANI): Two police officers were suspended and 14 people were arrested for allegedly attacking a team of forest officials in Sirpur-Kagaznagar area of Asifabad here on Sunday.